Joachim du Bellay: Last works and death

 A long and eloquent Discours au roi (detailing the duties of a prince, and translated from a Latin original written by Michel de l'Hôpital, now lost) was dedicated to Francis II in 1559, and is said to have secured for the poet a tardy pension, although it was not published until 1567, after his death.
 In Paris he was still in the employ of the cardinal, who delegated to him the lay patronage which he still retained in the diocese.
 In the exercise of these functions Joachim quarrelled with Eustache du Bellay, bishop of Paris, who prejudiced his relations with the cardinal, less cordial since the publication of the outspoken Regrets.
 His chief patron, Marguerite de Valois, to whom he was sincerely attached, had gone to Savoy.
 Du Bellay's health was weak; his deafness seriously hindered his official duties; and on 1 January 1560 he died at the age of 38.
 There is no evidence that he was in priest's orders, but he was a clerk, and as such held various preferments.
 He had at one time been a canon of Notre Dame of Paris, and was accordingly buried in the cathedral.
 The statement that he was nominated archbishop of Bordeaux during the last year of life is unauthenticated by documentary evidence and is in itself extremely improbable.

+His remains were reportedly identified in 2024 in a lead coffin found in April 2022 during excavations carried out by the National Institute for Preventive Archaeological Research (Inrap) after the Cathedral fire in 2019.
+Traces of bone tuberculosis and chronic meningitis found on the skeleton, of which the poet showed symptoms in the last years of his life, leave little doubt as to the identity of the deceased, according to Éric Crubézy, a doctor and professor of anthropology at the Toulouse III - Paul Sabatier University.
+Nevertheless, isotope analysis of the skeleton has contradicted this conclusion, as it suggests the remains belonged to a person from the west of France, while du Bellay grew up in the east.
+Some of the excavators think the remains are in fact that of 16th century French knight Édouard de la Madeleine.